tensorchord/pgvecto.rs-docs/src/integration/langchain.md

 ...
 ```

-## Add vectors to an existing store
+## Initialize from an existing database

 Above, we created a vector store from scratch.
 However, often times we want to work with an existing vector store.
 In order to do that, we can initialize it directly.